 In chemistry, a group (also known as a family) is a column of elements in the periodic table of the chemical elements.
 There are 18 numbered groups in the periodic table.

-The law of the modern periodic table was proposed by:
+Modern periodic law was proposed by:

 The least metallic element of group 1 is :-

 The group 1 elements in the periodic table are known as the alkali metals.
 They include lithium, sodium and potassium, which all react vigorously with air and water.

 In the third period of the periodic table the element having smallest size is